Baryogenesis and Dark Matter in Multiple Hidden Sectors: Reheating N Sectors

-The computations of $\Delta N_{\text{eff}}$ depend on the particle content of the various sectors and their respective mass spectrum, see~\autoref{App: mass spectrum}.
+The computations of $\Delta N_{\text{eff}}$ depend on the particle content of the various sectors and their respective mass spectrum, see~\appenref{App: mass spectrum}.
+In the exotic sectors, both the photons and neutrinos are relativistic at decoupling.
 Consequently, the contribution to $\Delta N_{\text{eff}}$ from any given exotic sector ($j<0$) due to the reheaton's decay can be expressed as